kuzhao/kuzhao.github.io/content/k8s/AKS_Networking_I.md

 date: 2020-11-30T11:37:11+08:00
 draft: false
 ---
 It has been a year since I started working on customer escalation and advisory for AKS service at Microsoft.
 After so many customer case studies, I do feel the need to write up a series on how this Azure product works.
-I hope these articles will help work in multiple roles ranging from cloud solution architecting to AKS cluster administration.

-I will talk about its **networking** as the start.
-And there will be three parts on this subtopic, each corresponding to one article in this series.
-This will be intended for: a) people managing and monitoring their clusters; b) networking experts interested in enriching their knowledge arsenal with microservice networking; c) Azure project executors who are about to implement great Azure solutions.
+I will talk about its networking as the start, in which there will be three parts and articles.
+And I hope this helps: a) people managing and monitoring their clusters; b) networking experts interested in enriching their knowledge arsenal with microservice networking; c) Azure project executors who are about to implement great Azure solutions.

 #### Overview of this networking series
 Let's first set the perimeter to properly scope what to discuss.